FluidPianist/react-18/my-react-app/README.md

 export default UserContainer
 ```

+Two ways to pass props :

+1. Drilling the props down to all the child
+2. Setting Up a Global Context - checkout the context-api folder in 09-context-api/starter

 #### Setup Global Context

-final code in the repo under w-assets
+final code in the repo global-context

 - create new VITE project